On the Notion of Complete Intersection outside the Setting of Skew Polynomial Rings

+If $A$ is the algebra $S$ from Definition~\ref{quadric} and if $\deg (f_k) = 2$ for all $k$, then condition~IV is equivalent to the normalizing quadric system $\{ f_1, \ldots , f_n\}$ being base-point free.

-The definition of complete intersection in \cite{CV} that we wish to extend to regular graded skew Clifford algebras is based on \cite[Corollary~3.6]{CV}, which proves that conditions I-IV are equivalent in the case that $A$ is a regular skew polynomial ring.
-This motivates the following definition in \cite{CV}.
+The definition of complete intersection in \cite{CVc} that we wish to extend to regular GSCAs is based on \cite[Corollary~11]{CVc}, which proves that conditions I-IV are equivalent in the case that $A$~is the algebra $S$ from Definition~\ref{quadric}.
+This motivates the following definition in \cite{CVc}.

-\begin{defn}\cite{CV} Let $A$ denote a regular skew polynomial ring on $n$ generators.
+\begin{defn}\cite{CVc} Let $A$ denote the skew polynomial ring $S$ from Definition~\ref{quadric}.
 If $F$ is a normalizing sequence in $A$ of $n$ homogeneous elements of positive degree, then we call $\ds A/\la F \ra$ a {\em complete intersection} if the equivalent conditions I-IV hold. \end{defn}

-In Definition~\ref{compintn2}, we extend (with some modification) Definition~\ref{compintn} to regular graded skew Clifford algebras.
+In Definition~\ref{compintn2}, we extend Definition~\ref{compintn} to regular GSCAs and a larger family of algebras.